 Components connected to the internal PCIe bus have the potential to perform better/faster than devices connected externally with a Thunderbolt 3 connection.

 Which Is Faster USB-C Or Thunderbolt?

 This was discussed above.
+Asking if USB-C or Thunderbolt 3 is faster is incorrect as these are not the same.
 USB-C is a type of connector while Thunderbolt is an interface.
 A Thunderbolt 3 cable can plug into a USB-C port, for example.

 Thunderbolt 3 and USB both share the USB-C port type.
 The latest USB specification is called USB4 and was developed to closely replicate the Thunderbolt 3 standard.

 USB4 and Thunderbolt3 both can deliver up to 40Gbps, power devices and use a single cable.